otrv4/otrv4/otrv4.md

 ## The protocol state machine

+(TODO: this state machine and description of internal variables are not requirements of how the implementation should be written, but abstractions that describe the behavior of the protocol on the wire, in the presence of these kinds of abstract operations.
+We should change the language in this section to make that more clear - the wire protocol doesn't actually care about thse things, as long as the behavior is the same)

 An OTR client maintains separate state for every correspondent.
 For example, Alice may have an active OTR conversation with Bob, while having an insecure conversation with Charlie.
 This state machine consists of two main state variables, as well as some other information (such as encryption keys).
 The two main state variables are:

+(TODO: having the paragraph above end on a colon is quite weird and jarring to read)

 ### Message state